-Hey, I hope you all like it, bake it and enjoy it with your family and friends.
-If you by any chance make it, please share a pic with me by tagging me on social media, especially Instagram #sandraseasycooking /or send me a pic via email.
+I hope you all bake this delicious galette and share it with your family and friends.
+If you by any chance make it, please share a pic with me by tagging me on social media, especially Instagram@sandraseasycooking

 Plum and Peach Galette